 Every guitar manufacturer does an elaborate job at figuring out which pickups to use on their models.
 This will vary depending on the price range of the guitar and its intended application.

-Usually with lower priced guitars you will get pickups that aren’t all that great.
+Usually, with lower priced guitars you will get pickups that aren’t all that great.
 They will offer a more basic performance that most users are looking for, and not much else.
-As you grow your experience, and become able to notice even the most subtle tone changes, you will probably realize that you need a better guitar.
+As you grow your experience, and are able to notice even the most subtle tone changes, you will probably realize that you need a better guitar.

 One of the most popular ones is definitely EMG.
 Their 81/85 combo has become somewhat legendary by now.

 Until quite recently, swapping pickups in your guitar required some skill, and a lot of knowledge.
 You needed a number of tools at your side before you could even attempt to perform this task.

 The main issue aside from figuring out how much wire you will need, and where to connect everything, was the fact that you had to solder everything yourself.
 No matter how simple this task sounds, soldering new pickups requires soldering skills that not a lot of people have.
 For every good pickup swap there are at least 2 or 3 that went horribly wrong.

 All this changed when EMG started shipping their pickups with quick connect kits.
 EMG quick connect is a package of goodies whose aim is to completely remove soldering from the equation.